Excon Post Show Report

 After the inauguration, the Minister visited the exhibition and witnessed the demonstration by exhibitors of the latest advancements in construction engineering products, equipment and technology with specific emphasis on efficiency, productivity, safety, environment and construction quality, which was the focused theme of Excon 2009.

 Conference on Construction Equipment IndustryCoinciding with Excon 2009, there was a one-day Conference on Construction Equipment Industry, focusing on the global construction equipment trends, challenges in implementation of larger infrastructure projects and issues of financing of construction equipment.
+The Conference highlighted the immense potential of the industry in stimulating growth in the economy and its multiplier effects, besides providing an appropriate platform for the construction equipment companies, equipment manufacturers, policy makers, consultants, financial institutions to interact and present their viewpoint on the issues of concern and making the industry more growth oriented.

 The topics covered in the conference included construction industry and users perspective, large infrastructure projects, implementation of mega projects, case studies, financing, and human resource development.
 Distinguished speakers from the companies, organizationsmade their presentations on the various projects in India and project's requirement of equipment in the next 3-4 years.
 The conference emphasized the need for easing of norms for land acquisition, speeding up of infrastructure projects of national importance, induction of certified courses for operators, increasing safety standards and taking measures to prevent imports of used equipment without age limit, among others.